grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 ## Multiple dimensions in table format

-In SQL or SQL-like databases that return table responses, additional dimensions are generally found as columns in the table that is returned as a response from the query.
+In SQL or SQL-like databases that return table responses, additional dimensions usually columns in the query response table.

 ### Single dimension